 RESEARCH

-risk, safety and resilience engineering
+Risk, safety and resilience engineering

 The main aim of my research is about modelling complex socio-technical systems, i.e. systems with many tightly interacting technological, human, and social agents.